 A: Broker non-votes are shares held by brokers that do not have discretionary authority to vote on the matter and have not received voting instructions from their clients.
 If your broker holds your shares in its name and you do not instruct your broker how to vote, your broker will nevertheless have discretion to vote your shares on our sole "routine" matter-the ratification of the appointment of the Company's independent registered public accounting firm.
-Your broker will not have discretion to vote on the election of directors absent direction from you.
+Your broker will not have discretion to vote on the election of directors, advisory approval of our executive compensation, or the choice of frequency for votes on advisory approval of executive compensation absent direction from you.